Sean O'Haire: Early life

-Haire was born in Atlanta, Georgia, but spent most of his youth in Hilton Head Island, South Carolina.
-Prior to becoming a wrestler, Haire participated in multiple Toughman competitions and also was part-owner of a fitness center.
-Haire was of Irish descent.
+Haire was born in Atlanta, Georgia, but was raised primarily in Hilton Head Island, South Carolina.
+Prior to becoming a wrestler, Haire practiced martial arts for many years and won multiple Toughman Contests.
+He also was part-owner of a Hilton Head fitness center, and attended Hargrave Military Academy in Chatham, Virginia.

 Professional wrestling career

 World Championship Wrestling (2000–2001)

-After completing his training in the WCW Power Plant, World Championship Wrestling's training school, Haire, using the ring name Sean O'Haire, began making appearances on second-tier WCW television shows such as WCW Worldwide and WCW Saturday Night.
-Haire made his live television debut on the June 26, 2000 episode of Nitro teaming with his fellow Power Plant graduate Mark Jindrak as they defeated The Filthy Animals (Rey Mysterio and Juventud Guerrera).
+After completing his training in the WCW Power Plant, World Championship Wrestling's training school, Haire, using the ring name Sean O'Haire, began making appearances on second-tier WCW television shows such as Worldwide and Saturday Night.
+Haire made his live television debut on the June 26, 2000 episode of Nitro teaming with his fellow Power Plant graduate Mark Jindrak as they defeated the Filthy Animals (Rey Mysterio Jr. and Juventud Guerrera).

-On the July 3 episode of Nitro, O'Haire and Jindrak faced the Misfits in Action (General Hugh G. Rection and Corporal Cajun) to determine the number one contenders for the World Tag Team Championship, but were defeated.
+On the July 3 episode of Nitro, O'Haire and Jindrak faced the Misfits in Action (General Hugh G. Rection and Corporal Cajun) to determine the number one contenders for the WCW World Tag Team Championship, but were defeated.
 Despite this, O'Haire and Jindrak faced then-World Tag Team Champions KroniK and Vampiro and The Great Muta in a three-way match for the championship, but were unsuccessful in winning the title.
-In August, O'Haire and Jindrak helped form The Natural Born Thrillers with Mike Sanders, Shawn Stasiak, Chuck Palumbo, Johnny "The Bull" Stamboli, and Reno.
+In August, O'Haire and Jindrak helped form the Natural Born Thrillers with Mike Sanders, Shawn Stasiak, Chuck Palumbo, Johnny "The Bull" Stamboli, and Reno.
 They were briefly mentored by Kevin Nash.
 In September, O'Haire and Jindrak won the World Tag Team Championship for the first time.

 O'Haire and Jindrak won the title once more before splitting when O'Haire and Jindrak participated in a tag team battle royal with the Natural Born Thrillers teammates Stasiak and Palumbo.
 After the conclusion of the match, Sanders declared both teams victorious and said that the teams should trade partners.
 As a result, O'Haire formed a new tag team with Palumbo, while the second team consisted of Jindrak and Stasiak.

 Palumbo and O'Haire defeated The Insiders (Diamond Dallas Page and Nash) in January 2001.
-A short time later, The Natural Born Thrillers broke up when Stasiak and Jindrak became jealous of Palumbo and O'Haire's success.
+A short time later, the Natural Born Thrillers broke up when Stasiak and Jindrak became jealous of Palumbo and O'Haire's success.
 The teams met at SuperBrawl Revenge on February 18 for the tag team gold.
 Palumbo and O'Haire retained their titles.
-O'Haire and Palumbo next feuded with Totally Buffed (Buff Bagwell and Lex Luger) and defeated them at Greed on March 18 to retain the Tag Team Title.
+O'Haire and Palumbo next feuded with Totally Buffed (Buff Bagwell and Lex Luger) and defeated them at Greed on March 18 to retain the Tag Team Championship.

 Over the following two weeks, O'Haire and Palumbo feuded with Team Canada (Lance Storm and Mike Awesome), defeating them on the final episode of Nitro on March 26.
 WCW was purchased by the WWF, and both O'Haire and Palumbo's contracts were picked up.